Home

 • Ask: Have we failed/are there problems or issues?

-Price is an important factor in the selling process but most often winning the proposal writing process is not based only on price (but price can be the tie breaker).
+Price is an important factor in the selling process but most often winning the proposal writing process is not based only on price (but price can be the tie breaker between two or more 'equal' bids).
 There are many pricing strategies to consider and use; to name a few - loss leader, psychological pricing, price skimming, and market penetration pricing.

 More important than price is what more or better offerings your proposal has when compared to your competitor.
-The more you have of other attributes the more you can tip the decision in your favor.
+The more you have strongly valued attributes the more you can tip the decision in your favor.
 Your product must be highly differentiated and well positioned.

 The proposal is ready: should we fax , email it, or deliver it?